 The Thing Around Your Neck lives up to Adichie’s reputation by mixing genres such as fiction, romance and Bildungsroman to create twelve gripping short stories set in the nineteenth century to modern day Nigeria, and the United States.
 Styles utilised include third-person, first-person, and second-person narration in past, present, and future tenses.
-The Thing Around Your Neck predominately revolves around Nigerian women who struggle with their relationships, religious and political violence and adjusting t the Western culture.
+The Thing Around Your Neck predominately revolves around Nigerian women who struggle with their relationships, religious and political violence and adjusting to Western culture.

 ‘A Private Experience’ follows Chika who hides from a riot in a house with a Hausa Muslim woman.
 While the present shows Chika calmly chatting and medically examining the woman, the narrator uses future tense to capture the violence outside, “later, Chika will learn that, as she and the woman are speaking, Hausa Muslims are hacking down Igbo Christians with machetes, clubbing them with stones” (Adichie 2016, p.
 62).
 This story is an open window into the political and religious conflicts between Igbo Christians and Hausa Muslims in Nigeria.